 The Revised Code of Washington (RCW) 47.85.040 states that the Washington State Department of Transportation (WSDOT) must develop, implement, and maintain an environmental compliance data system to track permit conditions and environmental commitments.
 WSDOT's E 1018 Environmental Policy Statement requires all WSDOT employees to know and adhere to all environmental commitments applicable to their duties.
-This invariably requires staff to track commitments because they apply to various phases of the project (design/construction/maintenance) and are performed by either WSDOT or the contractor.
+This invariably requires staff to track commitments because they apply to various phases of the project (design/construction/maintenance) and are performed by WSDOT, the contractor, or both.
 The WSDOT Commitment Tracking System (CTS) is built specifically to help our agency implement these requirements.
-WSDOT is expected to clearly communicate all project commitments to supporting design offices, construction project staff, and to the contractor as stated in the WSDOT Plans Preparation Manual Division 4.
+WSDOT is expected to clearly communicate all project commitments to supporting design offices, construction project staff, and to the contractor as stated in the WSDOT Plans Preparation Manual M 22-31 Division 4.